IntersectMBO/cardano-base/SECURITY.md

 - A description of the vulnerability and its potential impact.
 - Steps to reproduce the vulnerability.
-- The version of `cardano-base` package where the vulnerability exists.
+- The version of the `cardano-base` package where the vulnerability exists.
 - Any relevant proof-of-concept or exploit code (if applicable).

 ### Processing Vulnerability

 1. **Acknowledgment**: The team acknowledges the receipt of your report within 3 business days by commenting on the issue reporting it or replying to email.

-2. **Validation**: The team investigates the issue and either _reject_ or _validate_ the reported vulnerability.
+2. **Validation**: The team investigates the issue and either _rejects_ or _validates_ the reported vulnerability.

    a. **Rejection**: If the team rejects the report, detailed explanations will be provided by email or commenting on the relevant issue and the latter will be made public and closed as `Won't fix`.

-   b. **Acceptance**: If the team accepts the report, a CVE identifier will be requested through GitHub and a [private fork](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) opened to work on a fix to the issue.
+   b. **Acceptance**: If the team accepts the report, a CVE identifier will be requested through GitHub and a [private fork](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) will be opened to work on a fix to the issue.

 3. **Resolution**: The team works to resolve the vulnerability in a timely manner.
 The timeline for resolution will depend on the complexity and severity of the vulnerability, but we will strive to address critical vulnerabilities as quickly as possible.

 4. **Collaboration**: While working on a fix, the team maintains open and transparent communication with the reporter throughout the process, providing updates on the status of the vulnerability and any steps taken to remediate it.
-In particular this means that the reporter will be asked to review any proposed fix and to advise on the timing for public disclosure.
+In particular, this means that the reporter will be asked to review any proposed fix and to advise on the timing for public disclosure.

 5. **Fixing Issue**: The team agrees on the fix, the announcement, and the release schedule with the reporter.
 If the reporter is not responsive in a reasonable time frame this should not block the team from moving to the next steps particularly in the face of a high impact or high severity issue.